Any-resolution Training for High-resolution Image Synthesis: Experiments

 \myparagraph{Comparison to super-resolution.} Most super-resolution methods require LR/HR image pairs, whereas there is no ground-truth HR counterpart to a LR image synthesized by our fixed-scale generator \GeneratorFixedScale.
-The teacher regularization encourages similarity between \GeneratorFixedScale and \Generator's outputs, but unlike super-resolution, this supervision occurs at low-resolution, which allows for variations in the fine details.
+The teacher regularization encourages similarity between \GeneratorFixedScale and \Generator's outputs, but unlike super-resolution, this supervision occurs at low-resolution, allowing variations in fine details.
 Figure~\ref{fig:superresolution} compares our model to super-resolution methods applied to the output of \GeneratorFixedScale.
 Our method produces much sharper details than LIIF~\cite{chen2021learning}, a recent continuous-scale super-resolution technique, and cleaner images than the state-of-the-art Real-ESRGAN~\cite{wang2021real}.
 The latter is a fixed-resolution model, so we run it iteratively until exceeding a target resolution, and then Lanczos downsample the result to the target size.
 Real-ESRGAN's outputs are either overly smooth, or exhibit grid-like artifacts.
-Our method generates realistic textures, consistently improves upon the low-resolution output of \GeneratorFixedScale, and reaches a lower pFID (Tab.~\ref{tab:SR}).
+Our method generates realistic textures based on the low-resolution output of \GeneratorFixedScale and reaches a lower pFID (Tab.~\ref{tab:SR}).